instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

 Despite that, there is also the [`crossbeam`] crate, providing more feature-rich and optimized concurrency and synchronization primitives.
 The most notable is [`crossbeam-channel`] as [an enhancement][15] of `std` channel implementations.

-For better understanding and familiarity with [Rust] synchronization primitives design, concepts, usage, and features, read through the following articles:
+To better understand and be familiar with [Rust]'s synchronization primitives design, concepts, usage, and features, read through:
 - [Rust Book: 16.2.
 Using Message Passing to Transfer Data Between Threads][16]
 - [Rust Book: 16.3.
 Shared-State Concurrency][13]
 - [Rust Blog: Fearless Concurrency with Rust][2]